Shauntothemoon/ChatGPT-Assistant-for-Non-Programmers/README.md

 Inspired by this author's ideas (https://pinchlime.com/newsletters/my-six-chatgpt-assistants/), it can provide different types of services, such as summarizing a long piece of text, generating related sub-issues around a topic, and helping you think critically about a topic.

 In the code, I have also left clear positions where you can easily edit the type of assistant you want and the model type (if you want others).
-All you need to do is replace the text.
+All you need to do is replacing the text.

 To use it, all you need to do is: